 As movement quality improves, the next step is to develop strength.
 The best way to develop functional strength is with compound movements under load.
 Movements that were once painful, now have their place.
 When performed with good technique. hinging, squatting, and lunging with a planned progression will enable you to achieve lasting results.

 When addressed with a specialized physical therapy program, overcoming SI pain possible.
-However, ignoring pain may result in a more serious spine condition.
-If you have concerns about SI pain, the physical therapists at Movement Solutions would be glad to be a resource for you.
+However, ignoring pain and engaging in repetitive activity can result in a further decline of your back health.
+If you’re worried about your back pain, the physical therapists at Movement Solutions would be glad to help you.